ia-toki/apio-2020-web/call-for-tasks.md

 It is also strongly recommended to contain:

 * At least one implementation of the desired solution in C++ or Java.
-* Analyses of alternative solutions
+* Analyses of alternative solutions.
-* Suggestions for grading
+* Suggestions for grading.
-* Test data or ideas for generating test data
+* Test data or ideas for generating test data.
-* The motivation behind the task
+* The motivation behind the task.

 Any comments related to the task are also welcome and would be highly appreciated.